-Libby Purves is the presenter of BBC Radio 4’s “Midweek” Programme, a Times columnist, broadcaster, author and speaker.
+Libby Purves OBE was the presenter of BBC Radio 4’s “Midweek” programme for 33 years.

-Libby Purves was the youngest and first ever woman presenter of the “Today” programme, and has presented “Midweek” since 1983, as well as fronting “The Learning Curve” all for Radio 4.
+Libby Purves was also the youngest and first ever woman presenter of the “Today” programme and also fronted “The Learning Curve” all for Radio 4.

-Libby Purves is a major columnist for The Times and writes for many other publications (including Woman and Home and Yachting Monthly amongst others).
-She was awarded the O.B.E. for her services to journalism in 1999 and was ‘Columnist of the Year’ in the same year.
+She was awarded an OBE for her services to journalism in 1999 and was ‘Columnist of the Year’ in the same year.
 Libby accidentally edited The Tatler for 6 months in 1982.

 As the daughter of a travelling diplomat, Libby was educated in Israel, Bangkok, France, Johannesburg, Tunbridge Wells and at St Anne’s College Oxford, where she obtained a first class honours degree in English Language and Literature.